whitneyburton/portfolios/students/1610-front/chelle-tuerk/20160911-chelle-tuerk-m1.markdown

 She likes to talk a lot but that's not a bad thing.
 Accidental rubber ducking will get you far.

 I say keep at it.
-If the current pace at which you are picking things up maintains, you will be in a good place.
+If the current pace at which you are picking things up maintains, you will be in a good place."

 ### Playing a Part